-To estimate the effects of whale depredation on FISS catch rates within the space-time model.
+To describe a simple approach for accounting for the effects of whale depredation on FISS catch rates within the space-time model.

 BACKGROUND/INTRODUCTION

 The presence of sperm whales and orcas during the fishing and hauling of FISS sets can lead to such sets being designated as ineffective for the use in analyses due to the potential impact on recorded catch rates Pacific halibut of depredation by these marine mammals (IPHC-2021-VSM01, page 18).
 The criteria for ineffectiveness, which were tightened in 2019, are as follows: